jce-il/ASOSMA/firefox-ios/README.md

   * [Number of functions](https://hub.codebeat.co/v1.0/docs/namespace-level-metrics#number-of-functions) :

   Number of functions is another high-level complexity metric.
 It is designed to encourage smart composition and modularity instead of refactoring code by multiplying private methods.
-We believe that a namespace with more than 15 (private and public) functions is a good candidate for breaking up into multiple independent modules each with it's own set of data.
+We believe that a namespace with more than 15 (private and public) functions is a good candidate for breaking up into multiple independent modules each with its own set of data.

   * [Number of instance variables](https://hub.codebeat.co/v1.0/docs/namespace-level-metrics#number-of-functions) :